MicrosoftDocs/azure-devops-docs/docs/report/dashboards/dashboard-permissions.md

 For more information about adding and viewing dashboards, see [Add, rename, and delete dashboards](dashboards.md).

 > [!TIP]
 > If a user reports that they can't create or edit a team dashboard despite having the necessary permissions, ensure they are added as a member of the team.
-This includes adding them as a team member to the default project team.
+This includes adding them as a member of the default project team.
 For more information, see [Add users to a project or specific team](../../organizations/security/add-users-team-project.md).

 <a id="permissions">  </a>